bänner

 Michael Keerdo-Dawson

-Literature, Visual Culture and Film Studies MA (2019), Lecturer, Junior Research Fellow, Filmmaker, and PhD student.
+Literature, Visual Culture and Film Studies MA (2019), Lecturer, Filmmaker.

 My experience with the Literature, Visual Culture and Film Studies MA was very positive; I was introduced to a whole new world of cultural theory and philosophy; gained skills in close reading, academic research, and critical analysis; and also improved my abilities as a writer and presenter.
 I would recommend this MA for anyone interested in deepening their understanding of cinema, literature, and culture.
 Whether you are a budding theorist or practitioner, this programme will deepen your understanding and make you think differently.